5 Simple Steps to Write Cold Emails That Get Results (Free Templates Included)

 Ending with a Clear Call-to-Action

-A call to action (CTA) is a clear invitation for your recipient to what you want them to do next.
-It means keeping it in context with the rest of the email and requesting a specific action or next step.
-For example, if you are interested in learning more about how you can find email addresses while prospecting, let me know your schedule.
+Your call to action (CTA) is the part where you tell the recipient what you want them to do next without sounding pushy.
+To do this, you should try to align it with the rest of the email and ask for a specific action.
+For instance, you could say, “If you’re interested in learning more about how to find email addresses, let me know when you’re available for a quick chat.”

 Polishing Your Email Signature